 Melk Abbey or Stift Melk

-Next morning, after breakfast we started climbing to Stift Melk (official site).
+The following day, after breakfast, we started climbing to Stift Melk (official site).

-Unfortunately, photography isn’t allowed anywhere inside.
+Unfortunately, photography is not allowed anywhere inside.
 Beside the museum, there is a beautiful church and a beautiful library.
-But don’t worry, keep following and in several days we will visit Admont Abbey.
-Its library isn’t worse than this one and photography is allowed there (at additional cost).
+But do not worry, keep following and in several days, we will visit Admont Abbey.
+Its library is not worse than this one and photography is allowed there (at additional cost).

 It took us around two hours to make the inner route.
-I read that Melk Abbey has beautiful gardens but we haven’t seen an entrance.
-When I asked the staff it turns out that the gardens were still closed.
+I read that Melk Abbey has beautiful gardens, but we have not seen an entrance.
+When I asked the staff, it turned out that the gardens were still closed.
 I can understand that Grossglockner High Alpine Road will be closed in April.
-There might be still snow and ice on the road.
+There might still be snow and ice on the road.
 But, why should the gardens be closed on a sunny April day?
-I guess they open all nature related attractions in May for simplicity.
+I guess they open all nature-related attractions in May for simplicity.

 To find out more check out Cinemagraphs – Photos with Motion from Austria.